 Visit the Museum with your student group for a day of in depth history & hand skills.
 Participate in one or two activities of your choice with enrichment materials for follow up.
 You may also include a tour of the museum’s collection during normal Museum hours.
 Pre-Register March 15 through Nov., K-12.

 History Comes Calling

-Museum Outreach programs come to your classroom or home school.
-A member of our staff visits your school to present a variety of fascinating, hour long, history and social studies programs, which include artifacts, materials and actively engage the students.
-March through Nov., K-8.
+Museum Outreach programs come to your library, classroom or home school.
+Our staff visits your school to present a variety of fascinating, history and social studies programs, which include artifacts, materials and hands-on activities with your students.
+March 15th through Nov., K-10.
+Pre-Register

 NEK History Day